TONK TOURISM GUIDE:

 The modern Tonk was founded by Nawab Ameer Khan as a result of a treaty with the British in 1818 AD.
 Tonk is a quaint amalgamation of cross-cultural influences.
 It became a part of the state of Rajasthan in 1948.

 Museums in Tonk

 The Arabic & Persian Research Institute: Houses a superb collection of Arabic & Persian manuscripts, some of them lavishly ornamented with gold, rubies, emeralds and pearls.
 The Nawabs of Tonk were avid book lovers and collectors.
 In the nineteenth and early decades of the present century, they built up a large collection of rare and magnificent manuscripts and books in Arabic and Persian. more…

 It has a number of places of tourist interest.
-Prominent among them are – Hadi Rani Ki Baori (kund), Raja Rai Singh’s Mahal, Isar Baori, Bhopat Baori and beautiful temples of Kalyanji, Raghoraiji, Gopinathji,, Govinddeoji, etc. Bijolia inscription of V.E.
-1226 suggests that Toda Rai Singh was a popular centre of Jainism.
+Prominent among them are – Hadi Rani Ki Baori (Kund), Raja Rai Singh’s Mahal, Isar Baori, Bhopat Baori and beautiful temples of Kalyanji, Raghoraiji, Gopinathji, Govinddeoji, etc. Bijolia inscription of V.E.
+1226 suggests that Toda Rai Singh was a popular center of Jainism.

 Sunheri Kothi: The golden mansion is the focal point of Tonk.
 A fairly ordinary monument from outside, the interior is richly ornamented with stained glass, mirrors, stucco and gilt.
 Other interesting buildings are those built to accommodate the British officers.